jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 While often criticized for some incorrect theories, Greek thinkers, including Aristotle, systematized observational approaches to natural philosophy.
 One could build on their work using their methods.

-Overall, these thinkers from Ancient Greece to Islamic scholars laid countless bricks in the building of natural philosophy.
+Overall, these thinkers from ancient Greece to Islamic scholars laid countless bricks in the building of natural philosophy.
 They followed Aristotle's drive to know the natural laws.
 But they were limited in the abilities simply because they didn't have the tools to experience these laws outside of human experience, logical reasoning, and the use of simple scientific instruments to make their discoveries.

 And then toolmaking changed.